 Cooks are often uneasy about refreezing ground beef after it's been thawed, fearing its potential for foodborne illness.
 It is possible to do this safely, as long as you understand and follow food safety guidelines.

 Even more important, any bacteria that might have been present on the original cut are circulated throughout the meat once it's ground.
 This can give potentially harmful bacteria a substantial head start, but it doesn't mean you can't thaw and refreeze the beef.

-However, if you want the option of refreezing your beef the only safe method is to thaw it in your refrigerator.
-A refrigerator's whole purpose is to keep your ingredients at a food safe temperature of 40 degrees Fahrenheit or below, which slows bacterial growth.
+However, if you want the option of refreezing your beef, the only safe method is to thaw it in your refrigerator.
+A refrigerator's whole purpose is to keep your ingredients at a food-safe temperature of 40 degrees Fahrenheit or below, which slows bacterial growth.

-If your meal plans change and you need to refreeze the beef -- or if you've gotten a great price on previously-frozen beef at the supermarket -- its' important to freeze it as quickly as possible.
+If your meal plans change and you plan on freezing ground beef again — or if you've gotten a great price on previously-frozen beef at the supermarket — it's important to freeze it as quickly as possible.
 The refrigerator slows bacterial growth but doesn't stop it, and the longer your beef is out of the freezer the higher its population of bacteria will be.

 Aside from food safety, the other factor to think about is quality.
 When you freeze your ground beef, the juices that fill the meat's cells will react like any other liquid.
 They'll freeze and expand, rupturing cell walls in the process.
 When you thaw the beef much of that liquid will run off, leaving the meat drier than it began.